-Another trick to make video explainers effective is to keep it short.
+Another trick to make explainer videos effective is to keep it short.
 According to a study, a concise video “makes learning easier” for the viewer; plus, shorter lengths reduce the time and resources it would take to produce an explainer.

-But if you really want to maximize your time and resources in creating video explainers, or any of the video styles on this list, outsourcing video editing services to an experienced company like NarraSoft is the optimal solution for you.
+But if you really want to maximize your time and resources in creating explainer videos, or any of the video styles on this list, outsourcing video editing services to an experienced company like NarraSoft is the optimal solution for you.

 Best for: Products or services addressing complex concerns (e.g., health and pharmaceuticals)

-Demo videos might sound a bit like video explainers.
-But while video explainers tell why your product or service is needed, demo videos generally tell viewers how to use or avail of the same.
+Demo videos might sound a bit like explainer videos.
+But while explainer videos tell why your product or service is needed, demo videos generally tell viewers how to use or avail of the same.